 Who Was George Washington Carver?

-George Washington Carver was born into slavery and went on to become one of the most prominent scientists and inventors of his time, as well as a teacher at the Tuskegee Institute.
+George Washington Carver was born enslaved and went on to become one of the most prominent scientists and inventors of his time, as well as a teacher at the Tuskegee Institute.
 Carver devised over 100 products using one major crop — the peanut — including dyes, plastics and gasoline.

-Carver was most likely born in 1864 into slavery in Diamond, Missouri, during the Civil War years.
-Like many children of slaves, the exact year and date of his birth are unknown.
+Carver was most likely born in 1864 enslaved in Diamond, Missouri, during the Civil War years.
+Like many children of enslaved, the exact year and date of his birth are unknown.

 Carver was one of many children born to Mary and Giles, an enslaved couple owned by Moses Carver.
 A week after his birth, Carver was kidnapped along with his sister and mother from the Carver farm by raiders from the neighboring state of Arkansas.